dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 ## Git commit

-The "system of record" for the specification is the `spec.md` file and all hand-edits of the specification sho
+The "system of record" for the specification is the `spec.md` file and all hand-edits of the specification should happen there.
+**DO NOT** man